jessijoke/wheel-of-fortune/README.md

 OR
 -----------------------------------------------

-If you are having difficulty installing imagemagick on mac, we this fix and found it successful.
+If you are having difficulty installing imagemagick on mac, we tested this fix and found it successful.

 ```
 brew install imagemagick